 DOWNWINDERS

-The Radiation Exposure Compensation Act (RECA) covers physical presence within specific counties situated downwind from the Nevada Test Site in the states of Arizona, Nevada, and Utah.
+The Radiation Exposure Compensation Act (RECA) covers physical presence within specific counties situated downwind from the Nevada Test Site in the states of Arizona, Nevada, Utah, New Mexico, and Idaho.

 In the State of Nevada, the specified counties are Eureka, Lander, Lincoln, Nye, White Pine, and the section of Clark County that encompasses townships 13 through 16 at ranges 63 through 71.

-In the State of Utah, the specified counties are Beaver, Garfield, Iron, Kane, Millard, Piute, San Juan, Sevier, Washington, and Wayne.
+In the State of Utah, all the counties are now eligible.

 Congress set forth the following diseases as compensable for Downwinders.